dvdvgt/Pathfinder/README.md

 # About

 This programm aims to visualize how the Dijkstra and A* algorithms work to find the shortest path between two nodes in a graph.

 ## Dijkstra

+> Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm)[4] is an algorithm for finding the shortest paths between nodes in a graph [...] ([Wikipedia: Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm))

+The algorithm may be used either for finding the shortest path between a given source and destination in graph or for finding all shortest paths from one source to all other nodes.
+One popular application of this algorithm is the [OSPF](https://en.wikipedia.org/wiki/Open_Shortest_Path_First) routing protocol used in networking as a interior gateway protocol by the routers of one network to determine the shortest path to all other routers.

 ## A*